-$$\left. \frac{\partial c}{\partial \boldsymbol{n}} \right|{r=0} = 0,$$
+$$\frac{\partial c}{\partial \boldsymbol{n}}|{r=0}=0,$$

 In the direct discretization, the equation for the PSD is discretized with a finite difference method.
 The application of the axisymmetric approach could have only an impact on the last term on the left-hand side of (7).
-But since $u_2 = u_3 = u{\phi} = u_z = 0$, it turns out that in the considered setup nothing changes in comparison with the formulation in Cartesian coordinates.
+But since $u_2 = u_3 = u{\phi} = u_z = 0$ , it turns out that in the considered setup nothing changes in comparison with the formulation in Cartesian coordinates.

-3.4 Computing the Aggregation
+3.4.
+Computing the aggregation

 The difficulty in the computation of the aggregation term comes from the double integral in (9).
 To compute this integral accurately, special numerical methods have to be applied.
-The method used in the simulations presented below is described in [12,13].
-This state-of-the-art method exploits the separable structure of the aggregation kernel and uses the FFT to solve the convolution integrals.
-The application of this method requires the use of special grids, which are piecewise equi-distant with respect to the volume of the particles.
+The method used in the simulations presented below is described in Hackbusch (2006, 2007).
+This state-of-the-art method exploits the separable structure of the aggregation kernel.
+The application of this method requires the use of special grids, which are piecewise equidistant with respect to the volume of the particles.
 In the simulations, the grid is refined towards the smallest particles because there are much more small particles in the system than larger ones.
 To avoid the decrease of mass, a correction to the aggregation term is computed as follows: